Gunship explodes on Kangaroo Pad

 While the above details are etched in the minds of the many witnesses from the Task Force at the time, it does not appear in the Official 1ATF records.

-Peter Murray's (547 Sig Tp) research to help a fellow veteran located the photos and confirmed the details recorded above.
-Well done Peter.
+Peter Murray (OC, 547 Sig Tp) for researching the incident to help a fellow veteran, located photos and confirmed the details recorded above.

-Also many thanks to Garrett Ronning for sharing his memory of the incident.
+Many thanks also to Garrett Ronning (US Army Pilot) and Tony Welbourn (161 Recce Flt Firefighter) for sharing there memory of the incident.